 If the export was a success you see the confirmation screen.

 Go to QBO to view the new or enhanced transaction.
-You will see that Greenback has completed the fields with receipt data, and attached the receipt when available.
+You will see that Commerce has completed the fields with receipt data, and attached the receipt when available.

 If you make changes in QBO that apply to an already exported transaction (such as adding a Product or Service) you may want to re-export the transaction to reflect the changes.

 To re-export an Expense transaction:

 - Click the three vertical dots menu >> Re-export transaction to accounting system.

 Commerce recognizes it and suggests updating the existing transaction.

 Whether it was voided (still visible but 0 amt) or deleted (can only view in audit log) in QBO, it will be treated like an initial export.
 Return to Steps 1-3 to complete the export.

 Not all stores/seller platforms track your receipts the same way.
 It could be by login ID, account, payment method, loyalty card, etc. Here are some tips on how to switch ON your receipt data.

 Amazon Seller Central (Sales)